gvwilson/sensibleadventures/nardica/nardica.md

 as the squarest man Iffy had ever seen walked in.

 "Square" really was the only word for him.
-He looked almost as wide as he was tall, and his broad forehead and square jaw made his face look like it belonged in a picture frame.
+He wasn't much taller than Iffy, but three of her could have stood side by side in the span of his shoulders.
-His strong white teeth gleamed against his black skin as he smiled, add the small silvery rectangle of tech set into his temple made him look like he had stepped out of one of the action movies that the two Mrs. Sandhus and their friends rented to customers they particularly liked.
+Strong white teeth gleamed against his black skin as he smiled, and the small silvery rectangle of tech set into his temple made him look like he had stepped out of one of the action movies that the two Mrs. Sandhus and their friends rented to customers they particularly liked.